Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

   modifiers will be applied via a selector (c.f. the [cytoscape documentation](https://js.cytoscape.org/#style) for the list of possible customization options)

+In addition to the cytoscape modifiers, you can define an array in an `attributesOrder` property, for each entity type, to force the order in which the entity attributes are displayed when an entity of this type is selected.
+The attributes that are not present in this list will be displayed below all other attributes.

 The example below illustrates how to use `Bar` and `Customer` entities as nodes, `arc_Satisfaction` as arcs and `Bar_vertex` as parent relations between bars and customers: